Slackd/FedoraBootStrap/README.md

 The scripts are intentionally kept in a totally modular way, to customize the type of install.

+Scripts like Themes and Fonts have defaults pre-defined per my preferences.
+Please feel free to edit as per taste.

+I have added user choices wherever there is a requirement (Neovim and Fonts).

+The source files which are downloaded are kept as is, if run the modular scripts, however, option 10 does a total clean-up.

 #### Installation

 > `git clone https://github.com/Slackd/Fedora_Linux_Scripts.git FedoraInstaller`